All Current FAQ Answers Form The Latest Version Of Our Terms & Conditions - Updated June 2020

 These terms and conditions do not affect your statutory rights.

 Q: Can I visit to see what type of accommodation is available ???

-There are a few photos of our little hotel on our gallery page to give you an idea of what is provided for your pet, but more detailed photos will appear over the next couple of months.
+There are a few photos of our little hotel on our gallery page to give you an idea of what is provided for your pet, or you can visit our new YouTube channel.
 If you want to know more please get in contact, we are always happy to answer questions.

 Q: My guinea pig lives outside, will they have access to a grassy enclosure during the day ???

 We don't have space in our garden, unfortunately, to allow for all our outdoor piggy guests to have access to runs.
 So we have none.
 It was a difficult decision to make but having only recently connected electrics to our garden cabin meant we had to dig up half our garden to bury the cable but this has enabled us to take the opportunity to relandscape.
 To compensate for this we provide large enclosures and hay with extra nibbly bits to forage for.

 Q: I am going away and/or on an extended holiday for more than two weeks, you are only feeding our pet/s once or twice a day anyway, can I get a discount ???